Academic Policies and Procedures

 In the process of fulfilling the requirements for degrees in the School of Architecture, including the core curriculum, students must earn credit for one flag in cultural diversity in the United States, one flag in ethics, one flag in global cultures, one flag in independent inquiry, one flag in quantitative reasoning, and three flags in writing beyond Rhetoric and Writing 306 or its equivalent.
 Courses used to fulfill flag requirements may be used simultaneously to fulfill other degree requirements.
 Courses with flags are identified in the Course Schedule.
-Students should consult with their academic adviser to determine how to fulfill flag requirements in the process of fulfilling other degree requirements.
+Students should consult with their academic advisor to determine how to fulfill flag requirements in the process of fulfilling other degree requirements.

 The designation University Honors, awarded at the end of each long-session semester, gives official recognition and commendation to students whose grades for the semester indicate distinguished academic accomplishment.
 Both the quality and the quantity of work done are considered.
-Criteria for University Honors are given in General Information.
+Criteria for University Honors are given in the General Information Catalog.

 Graduation with University Honors

 Students who, upon graduation, have demonstrated outstanding academic achievement are eligible to graduate with University Honors.
-Criteria for graduation with University Honors are given in General Information.
+Criteria for graduation with University Honors are given in the General Information Catalog.